TheCandidStartup/TheCandidStartup.github.io/_drafts/vitest-monorepo-setup.md

 })
 ```

-I could then pull it into a per-package stub.
+I could then pull the shared config into a per-package stub.
 I left the React plugin in my per package config as I'll have a mix of React and vanilla TypeScript packages.
 If needed, I can have a whole cascade of common configs for different scenarios.

 ```ts
 import { defineConfig } from 'vite'